On vertex decomposable simplicial complexes and their Alexander duals: Abstract

 \section{Abstract}

-In this paper we define the concept of vertex splittable ideal and show that a simplicial complex $\Delta$ is vertex decomposable if and only if $I_{\Delta^{\vee}}$ is a vertex splittable ideal.
-As the main result, we prove that any vertex splittable ideal has a Betti splitting and explain the graded Betti numbers of such ideals with a recursive formula.
-As some corollaries, we give recursive formulas for the regularity and projective dimension of $R/I_{\Delta}$, when $\Delta$ is a vertex decomposable simplicial complex and show that $\T{pd}(R/I_{\Delta})= \T{bight}(I_{\Delta})$.
-Moreover, for a vertex decomposable graph $G$, we give recursive formulas for the graded Betti numbers of its vertex cover ideal.
-In special cases, we explain this formula, when $G$ is chordal or a sequentially Cohen-Macaulay bipartite graph.
-Finally, among the other things, we show that an edge ideal of a graph is vertex splittable if and only if it has linear resolution.
+In this paper we study the Alexander dual of a vertex decomposable simplicial complex.
+We define the concept of a vertex splittable ideal and show that a simplicial complex $\Delta$ is vertex decomposable if and only if $I_{\Delta^{\vee}}$ is a vertex splittable ideal.
+Moreover, the properties of vertex splittable ideals are studied.
+As the main result, it is proved that any vertex splittable ideal has a Betti splitting and the graded Betti numbers of such ideals are explained with a recursive formula.
+As a corollary, recursive formulas for the regularity and projective dimension of $R/I_{\Delta}$, when $\Delta$ is a vertex decomposable simplicial complex, are given.
+Moreover, for a vertex decomposable graph $G$, a recursive formula for the graded Betti numbers of its vertex cover ideal is presented.
+In special cases, this formula is explained, when $G$ is chordal or a sequentially Cohen-Macaulay bipartite graph.
+Finally, among the other things, it is shown that an edge ideal of a graph is vertex splittable if and only if it has linear resolution.